 Japan is the only country in the world where pets outnumber children.
-Children and pets are closely linked in Japan: as the number of babies increases, the number of cats and dogs increases.
+Children and pets are closely linked in Japan: as the number of newborns increases, the number of dogs and cats increases.

 Not that you understand walking in the streets of Tokyo: despite the growing number of cats, for example, it is rare to see them around.
 Much easier to see dogs, perhaps hidden in prams or wrapped in coats and blankets as surrogates for children.
 Today Bongo, a robot dog, wants to substitute them too.